 It can be surmised that Joachim, were he among us today, would see the common man’s victory over literal scriptural interpretation to be a boon of our Age.
 But on the other hand, Joachim would surely throw down the gauntlet before giving one inch to physicalism, determinism, and cultural relativism, those unfortunate dogmas of our age that are gobbled up as gospel by the Western masses.
 Rather, the true hallmarks of the Age of Reason are a collection of more liberating, self-replicating programs for self-actualization: start with the para-romanticist, para-millenialist 18th/19th century German metaphysical idealists: Kant, Fichte, Schelling, and Hegel.***

 Pair the aforesaid with science of a fine vintage.
 In the hundred years after Hegel’s Phenomenology of Spirit was published in 1807, science was busy with the discovery of cathode rays, black-body radiation, and in 1877, discrete energy states.
-That wave culminated in Albert Einstein’s 1905 explanation of the photo-electric effect, then the theory of Relativity (which was virtually predicted by Kant), and finally, the advent of quantum physics.
+That wave culminated in Albert Einstein’s 1905 explanation of the photo-electric effect, then the theory of Relativity, and finally, the advent of quantum physics.
 While contemporary philosophy and mathematics are only beginning to understand the depth of their interrelationship (see the n lab), I believe that Hegel’s version of natural science and logic is much more compelling in the light of Quantenmechanik.

 To this feast add a final course, its name coined by the great psychiatrist Dr. Carl Jung– SYNCHRONICITY (Paul Levy’s note on synchronicity is as inspiring and as good as any).
 As Maynard J. Keenan said in an interview around the time Ænima came out: